cyberark/conjur-quickstart/README.md

    An account named myConjurAccount is created and the admin user is initialized, following keys are created and stored at admin_data file:
    - admin user API key.
 Later on, we will use this key to log in to Conjur.
-   - `myConjurAccount` Conjur account public key.
+   - `myConjurAccount` Conjur account name.

 1. Connect the Conjur client to the Conjur server